seb-lopez-331/job-application-follow-up-assistant/README.md

 This repository offers a `.env.template` file with an overview of the variables that are placed inside of the `.env` file.

 If you require access to the API key or any other sensitive information, please contact me directly, and I will provide you with the `.env` file.

+## Important Note

+Configure your own app password on gmail.
+Put that in your .env